Arnon Nampa

 In 2020, Nampa was detained without trial for 24 days.
 Following Prime Minister Prayuth Chan-o-cha's directive in November 2020 to enforce all applicable laws, including lèse-majesté, against demonstrators, Nampa's detention was extended to 110 days.
-After being released on bail in June 2021, he was detained again from August 9, 2021, to February 27, 2022, resulting in a total of 203 days without trial during this period, and 337 days of detention between 2020 and 2022.
+After being released on bail in June 2021, he was detained again from 9 August 2021, to 27 February 2022, resulting in a total of 203 days without trial during this period, and 337 days of detention between 2020 and 2022.

-On January 17, 2024, Nampa was sentenced to four years in prison for lèse-majesté related to his 2021 social media activities.
-On July 28, 2024, he received an additional four-year sentence for defaming the royal family and violating the Computer Crime Act through two social media posts from early 2021.
+On 17 January 2024, Nampa was sentenced to four years in prison for lèse-majesté related to his 2021 social media activities.
+On 28 July 2024, he received an additional four-year sentence for defaming the royal family and violating the Computer Crime Act through two social media posts from early 2021.

 Early life

 Roi Et: 1984–2003

-Arnon Nampa was born on August 18, 1984, in Thung Khao Luang, a village previously part of Thawat Buri, Roi Et Province, Thailand.
+Arnon Nampa was born on 18 August 1984, in Thung Khao Luang, a village previously part of Thawat Buri, Roi Et Province, Thailand.
 Born into a family of rice farmers, he pursued his secondary education at Roi Et Wittayalai, a provincial school, where he earned the nickname คอมมิวนิสต์น้อย due to his vocal criticism of certain school practices.
 Nampa was known for his rebellious activities, including posting critical poems and flyers around the school, and organizing student protests against changes to the school schedule that would adversely affect rural students' commutes.

 During his initial three years at the school, which was then an all-male institution, Nampa advocated for coeducation, a stance that contributed to his election as student council president in 2002.
 During his presidency, he raised awareness about historical events like the 6 October 1976 massacre and initiated a co-ed sports event.
 He also achieved first place in a regional law-related student competition.
 Chamlong Daoruang, an alumnus of Roi Et Wittayalai and member of the Free Thai Movement, significantly influenced Nampa during this period.